Hunting gemsbok in South Africa

 Tips for hunting gemsbok in South Africa

-To walk-and-stalk when hunting gemsbok is the traditional way of going about it.
-Larger gemsbok herds can be more difficult to stalk due to every member of the gemsbok herd being alert most of the time.
-Solitary males can become extremely wily and are very hard to hunt indeed.
+Larger gemsbok herds are more difficult to stalk due to every member of the gemsbok herd being alert most of the time.
+Solitary males can become extremely wily and are very hard to hunt.

-Extreme caution should be applied when on the final approach.
-Any sudden movements will attract the attention of a weary gemsbok and result in a no-hunt situation.
+Caution must be applied when on the final approach.
+Any sudden movements will attract the attention of a weary gemsbok and result in the herd relocating itself.

 Best time of year for hunting gemsbok in South Africa

-The best time of year to hunt gemsbok in South Africa is the second week of April until the end of October and even to mid-November when the bush has receded most.
+The best time of year to hunt gemsbok in South Africa is:

 We can and do hunt gemsbok from January to December.